gaultier/blog/rust_underscore_vars.md

 }
 ```

-Condition variables were made for this: the waiting thread has nothing to do when no file is changed, and we want it to remain idle, without consuming any CPU time.
+[Condition variables](https://linux.die.net/man/3/pthread_cond_wait) were made for this: the waiting thread has nothing to do until a file is changed, and it should wait patiently without consuming any CPU cycles.

 For context (although this is not needed for this article), this is the notifying thread: